cyrusobrien/cyrusobrien/_pages/photos.md

                 <div class="item">
                     <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/cartoon1.jpg" alt="Slide 6" />
                     <div class="carousel-caption">
                         <p>Thousands of Florida prisoners worked in hot fields and on scorching roads.
 Asking for water could sometimes result in severe beatings or solitary confinement in a "sweat box."
 This 1977 cartoon in <i>Starke Reality II</i> (Vol. 2, p.
-26) lays bare the calculations prisoners can be forced to make when their human needs put them at risk of institutional punishment. <i>Starke Reality II</i> was a short-lived inmate newspaper that put out a few issues in the late 1970s.
+26) lays bare the calculations prisoners could be forced to make when their human needs put them at risk of institutional punishment. <i>Starke Reality II</i> was a short-lived inmate newspaper that put out a few issues in the late 1970s.
 The newspaper takes its name from the town of Starke, Florida, where Florida State Prison is located.
 The small band of lawyers who defend Florida's capital cases joke that the town is "just down the road from Bleake."
 (The artist's name is illegible to me.
 If you think you can read it, please let me know!)</p>
                     </div>
                 </div>
   <div class="item">
                     <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/getawaycartoon.jpg" alt="Slide 7" />
                     <div class="carousel-caption">
                         <p>Many prisoners were aware that their experiences of forced labor were incongruous with the emerging idea of Florida as a sunshine paradise.
 This 1977 cartoon in the <i>Starke Reality II</i> (Vol. 2, p.
 3) shows a prisoner working under armed guard.
 Beneath him are the words "America's Vacationland."
-During my ethnographic fieldwork, several prisoners suggested that I title my dissertation "From the Sunshine State to the Prison State."</p>
+During my ethnographic fieldwork, several prisoners suggested that I title my manuscript "From the Sunshine State to the Prison State."</p>
                     </div>
                 </div>
  <div class="item">